Andrettin/Wyrmsun/readme.txt

 - Dwarven Gryphon Riders are now trainable (they require a Lumber Mill and a Bastion to be trained).
 - Germanic and Teuton archers now have a 50% damage bonus against air units.
 - Added Teuton Ritter (icon by Jinn).
-- Teuton Kriegers can now upgrade to Teuton Ritters through experience.

 -----------------------------------------------------------------------
 - 1.3.3